Tens of thousands protest against PM’s suspension of Parliament

 Westminster Bridge was blocked by protesters, who were shouting: “If you shut down our Parliament, we shut down your bridge.”

-More than 1,000 protesters gathered in cities including York, Manchester, Newcastle and Bristol.

-Chris McHugh, 33, who works for Labour MP Liz Twist and was demonstrating in Newcastle, said the protest is about “protecting democracy”.
+Chris McHugh, 33, who works for Labour MP Liz Twist and was demonstrating in Newcastle, said the protest was about “protecting democracy”.

 He added: “The fact that thousands have taken to the streets of Newcastle today is so telling.”

-Protests are also taking place in cities including Birmingham, Liverpool, Swansea, Leeds, Belfast and Aberdeen.
+Protests were also taking place in cities including Birmingham, Liverpool, Swansea, Leeds, Belfast and Aberdeen.

-They are also being held in towns including Bodmin in Cornwall and Clitheroe in Lancashire.
+They were also being held in towns including Bodmin in Cornwall and Clitheroe in Lancashire.

-Jeremy Corbyn is expected to address a rally in Glasgow later on Saturday afternoon.

 Alena Ivanova, from Another Europe Is Possible, said: “Today’s protests are the beginning of something huge – they have been inspiring, full of youth and diversity and energy.”